-X. HYDROLOGY AND WATER QUALITY Less Than Wo uld the project: Potentially Significant Impact Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? \boxtimes b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: Result in a substantial erosion or siltation on- or off- site; \boxtimes ii) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite; iii) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or iv) Impede or redirect flood flows? \boxtimes d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? \boxtimes e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
+X. HYDROLOGY AND WATER QUALITY ould the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? $\boxtimes$ b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: i) Result in a substantial erosion or siltation on- or off- site; ii) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite; $\boxtimes$ iii) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or $\boxtimes$ iv) Impede or redirect flood flows? $\boxtimes$ d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? $\boxtimes$ e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?

 - a) The project would not require the use of septic tanks, as it is a drainage basin that will connect to public sanitary sewer services.
 As a result, the project would not violate water quality standards or waste discharge requirements with regards to sewage disposal.
 There would be a less than significant impact. - b) The project will serve as the discharge point for stormwater runoff generated by the portion of West Linda that falls northwest of Feather River Boulevard and is serviced by Linda County Water District (LCWD).
-The impact would be less than significant.
+The impact would be less than significant. - c) i) The project will result in the disturbance of approximately 22 acres of existing parkland.